‘Ghost Of Tsushima’ multiplayer update will drop next week

 - Read More: Game over: what happens when gamers get old?

-Built around various co-operative missions based around Japanese mythology, Ghost Of Tsushima: Legends will launch as a free update on October 16 for all owners.
-New Game+ will also be added as part of the update.
+Built around various co-operative missions based in Japanese mythology, Ghost Of Tsushima: Legends will launch as a free update on October 16 for all owners, as well a few new single player features.

-Numerous two and four player missions will be available for players to jump in and fight an onslaught of enemies as a team.
+Numerous two and four player missions will be available for groups to jump in and fight an onslaught of enemies as a team.
 In order to access the sleuth of missions, players will find a new character in Ghost Of Tsushima’s world.
-From here, you can access the multiplayer lobby and dive into the action.
+From here, the multiplayer lobby can be accessed to dive into the action.

 Survival missions are built for four players and will have groups facing waves of enemies.
-Blessings can be activated, which will activate modifiers such as igniting enemies on fire or summoning a spirit bear.
+Blessings can be activated, which act as modifiers, gifting perks such as igniting enemies on fire or summoning a spirit bear.
 In the coming weeks a Raid will also be incorporated.
 Squads of four will need higher levelled gear and will be set across a three part adventure.
-Teams will need to communicate and work together to survive.

 Check out the full announcement tweet below: